Top 5 Reasons to Ride the PHLASH

 The PHLASH is the ONLY public transit route that travels along Philadelphia’s iconic Benjamin Franklin Parkway, providing access to the city’s Museum District.

 - FREE Rides: At just $2 per ride or $5 for an all-day pass, the PHLASH is the most affordable way to travel around the city for everyone.
 But for many, the PHLASH is completely free!
 Among the groups who can always ride PHLASH for free: SEPTA Pass and Key card holders, seniors 65 and older; and children 4 and under.

-If you haven’t yet experienced the benefits of riding the PHLASH, you’re in luck because daily service for the season resumes on Monday, May 1!
+If you haven’t yet experienced the benefits of riding the PHLASH, you’re in luck because daily service for the season resumed on Thursday, March 28!